redhat-cip/dci-ansible-agent/README.rst

     * etc

 * `running.yml`: this playbook will be trigger to deploy the undercloud and the overcloud.
 It should also add http://$jumpbox_ip/dci_repo/dci_repo.repo to the repository list (`/etc/yum/yum.repo.d/dci_repo.repo`).

+    At the end of the this hook run, an `undercloud` host should be available in Ansible inventory.
+It will be used later to run the test.
+The operation is done automatically for you if the `undercloud_ip` variable has been set in the configuration.
+If this is not the case, you have to call `add_host` by yourself at the end of the hook execution.

 * `teardown.yml`: this playbook clean the full playform.

 Start the service